 We’re always here for you and your dog.
 If you need urgent support, please contact us on 0303 003 0000.
 We’ll do everything we can to help.
 Use this page to find out how Covid-19 is affecting our services:

 - Information days

 Find out how we’re making sure our workplaces and venues are Covid Secure

 Rehoming a dog from us

-Our rehoming centres are currently closed to the public for general browsing.
+Our rehoming centres are open to the public by appointment only..
 Throughout the pandemic we have been operating a virtual rehoming process that has proved very successful in helping us match our dogs with new homes, and we will continue to rehome our dogs this way.
 Find out more about how we're rehoming dogs virtually.